texfaq/texfaq.github.io/FAQ-2letterfontcmd.md

 ```
 ignores `\it` and produces upright text at bold weight (and the
 italic correction has nothing to do).
 The same holds if you mix
-LaTeX 2e font selections with the old style commands:
+LaTeX2e font selections with the old style commands:
 ```latex
 \textbf{\tt all good friends}
 ```